 Overview

-California AB 2013 (Artificial Intelligence Training Data Transparency Act), signed by Governor Gavin Newsom on September 28, 2024, is California's entry into the growing movement for AI training data transparency.
-The law requires developers of generative AI systems — those trained on large amounts of data at significant computational scale — to publicly disclose information about their training data.
+California AB 2013 (Generative Artificial Intelligence: Training Data Transparency), signed by Governor Gavin Newsom on September 28, 2024, is California's entry into the movement for AI training data transparency.
+The law requires developers of generative AI systems that are made publicly available to Californians to post a high-level summary of the datasets used to train those systems.

-The legislation responds to mounting concerns from creators, publishers, and researchers about the lack of visibility into what AI systems are trained on.
+The legislation responds to concerns from creators, publishers, and the public about the lack of visibility into what AI systems are trained on.
 By mandating disclosure, California aims to:

-- Enable scrutiny of potential copyright infringement in training datasets
+- Enable scrutiny of potential copyright and intellectual-property issues in training datasets

 - Support regulators, researchers, and the public in evaluating AI systems

-- Create accountability incentives for AI developers to carefully curate and document their data
+- Create accountability incentives for AI developers to document their data

-Unlike content moderation laws or bias audit requirements, AB 2013 focuses entirely on the supply side of AI — the data that goes into training systems — rather than the outputs or deployment context.
+Unlike content-moderation laws or bias-audit requirements, AB 2013 focuses entirely on the supply side of AI — the data that goes into training systems — rather than on outputs or deployment context.

 Who It Applies To